MrOlm/covid19_population_genomics/README.md

 ### Intra-patient nucleotide diversity

-To investigate which genomic positions have the highest intra-patient diversity (microdiversity), we use a previously established [measure of nucleotide diversity (π)](https://en.wikipedia.org/wiki/Nucleotide_diversity) (Nei and Li 1979).
-This metric is calculated for each position along the genome using inStrain, has a several advantages over typical SNP-based analyses, including avoiding SNP-calling thresholds that differ from program to program and allowing consideration of every read/position in the read mapping.
+To investigate which genomic positions have the highest intra-patient diversity (microdiversity), we use a [measure of nucleotide diversity (π)](https://en.wikipedia.org/wiki/Nucleotide_diversity) (Nei and Li 1979).
+This metric is calculated for each position along the genome using inStrain and can be calculated at all genomic loci.
+We include all high quality sequenced base pairs in this calculation.

 As a check to ensure everything is working correctly, we compared the nucleotide diversity of each codon position: